 If you drive a flex-fuel vehicle, you might be eligible for some tax breaks.
-Everyone can use a little break on yearly taxes, so this is a welcome savings.
+Everyone can use a little break on yearly taxes, so these are some welcome savings.

-Of course, the flex-fuel tax breaks are nothing compared to the EV credits.
-However, every dollar counts.
+Of course, the flex-fuel tax breaks are nothing compared to the EV credits, but every dollar counts.

 6. Enhanced Performance

 There are mixed reports on the performance of flex-fuel vehicles.
-Still, we have to focus on what is done right.
+Still, I have to focus on what is done right.

 When you fill the tank with E85 fuel, there won’t be any loss of power compared to regular unleaded gas.
 On the contrary, some people report an increased boost in horsepower and torque.